S: Crisis management (responding resiliently to natural disasters, infections and other crises)

 Business continuity plan development and business continuity management drills

-In 2019, our US subsidiaries formulated a BCP and an emergency response plan in case of disaster.
-These include emergency communication protocols for use during a pandemic or natural disaster, emergency medical procedures (such as securing resuscitation equipment and training on its use), and measures to ensure business continuity.
+In 2019, our US subsidiaries established an emergency response plan and BCP in the event of a disaster.
+These include emergency communication protocols in the event of a pandemic or natural disaster, emergency medical procedures (such as securing resuscitation equipment and training on its use), and measures to ensure business continuity.

 - Message from the President